 NVIDIA achieved this by developing a feature for collision avoidance.
 When a new frame is ready to be outputted, and a duplicate of that frame is already on the screen, the new frame will expect the refresh and wait.

-The biggest issue with this is that NVIDIA forced monitor manufacturers to use a dedicated G-Sync module.
+The main issue with this is that NVIDIA forced monitor manufacturers to use a dedicated G-Sync module.

 You might be wondering why that affects you as a consumer.
-You won’t notice any negative impact on your gaming, but that module comes at a price.
+You won’t notice any adverse impact on your gaming, but that module comes at a cost.
 Display developers have to pay NVIDIA to add the module, so they increase their prices to compensate.
-Additionally, G-Sync is only available for NVIDIA GPUs.
+Additionally, G-Sync is only available for NVIDIA graphics cards.

-Another restriction is that G-Sync only runs via DisplayPort 1.2, whereas FreeSync was originally based on DisplayPort 1.2a and now uses HDMI 1.2+.
+Another limitation is that G-Sync only runs via DisplayPort 1.2, whereas FreeSync was originally based on DisplayPort 1.2a and now uses HDMI 1.2+.

 FreeSync

 FreeSync is AMD’s solution to screen tearing, which was released almost two years after G-Sync.
-Many consider it the superior solution, although in terms of performance, these two technologies are pretty much equal.
+Many consider it the superior solution, although in terms of performance, these two technologies are essentially equal.

-In addition, while NVIDIA requires G-Sync-ready monitors, AMD uses VESA’s open Adaptive-Sync standard.
-This makes FreeSync much more readily available and lowers the prices of monitors that support it.
+In addition, while NVIDIA requires G-Sync-ready monitors, AMD uses VESA’s accessible Adaptive-Sync standard.
+This makes FreeSync much more broadly available and reduces the costs of displays that support it.

 This doesn’t mean that manufacturers can label their monitors “FreeSync Ready.”
 As with G-Sync, they need to meet certain criteria set by AMD, but at least their certification doesn’t cost a thing.